zkdbala/Flappybird/README.md

 # Flappybird
-I have made a simple 2D Flappy bird game using UNITY
+A simple 2D Flappy bird game using UNITY